luckbuck0/public-weekend-movie-sagas/INSTRUCTIONS.md

 ### 2. Refresh on Details Page
 Allow the app to maintain on refresh our details page.
-Research the [useParams](https://reactrouter.com/en/main/hooks/use-params) hook for React Router v6.
+Research [URL Params](https://v5.reactrouter.com/web/example/url-params) for React Router v5.

 ### 3. Edit Page (Stretch)
 Add to the detail page an edit button that brings the user to the edit page.